Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 Prong Constitutional Requirement How the TPTRP Satisfies It

-1 — Substantial Nexus Tax must apply to activity with a substantial connection to the taxing state $500,000 in Texas revenue establishes clear economic nexus as confirmed by Wayfair (2018)
+1 — Substantial Nexus Tax must apply to activity with a substantial connection to the taxing state $500,000 in Texas revenue establishes clear economic nexus under current law as confirmed by Wayfair (2018); the completed constitutional amendment (Art.
+VIII, Sec.
+1-q) sets the TPTRP nexus floor at $100,000 in Texas receipts or 200 separate transactions

 2 — Fair Apportionment Tax must be fairly apportioned to prevent double taxation across jurisdictions Only the portion of a service used in Texas is taxable; multi-state allocation rules codified in legislation